KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 | 1GU                       | 2GU                 |
 | 2GU                       | 4GU                 |

 > An enemy affected by Kaeya’s E has 1.6B Cryo.
-Using Diluc’s E \(1A\) removes 2GU worth of Cyro aura because strong melt occurs when the trigger is Pyro.
+Using Diluc’s E \(1A\) removes 2GU worth of Cyro aura because strong Melt occurs when the trigger is Pyro.
 This leaves us with 0GU Cryo as gauges cannot go below zero.

 ## Crystallize and Swirl

-Geo and Anemo can only be used as the trigger for crystallize and swirl reactions respectively.
+Geo and Anemo can only be used as the trigger for crystallize and Swirl reactions respectively.
 All Geo/Anemo triggers have a 0.5x modifier.
 Because Geo and Anemo cannot be applied as auras, they do not have an associated decay rate, so Geo and Anemo sources will only be refered to in GU.

 | Elemental Gauge of Source | After Unit Modifier |
 | :------------------------ | :------------------ |